plotski/upsies/docs/reference.rst

 :mod:`Jobs <upsies.jobs>` are the intermediaries between utilities and a user interface.
 They provide data from utilities to the UI and handle user input.

-Jobs are instantiated with all the necessary input, e.g. from CLI arguments or configuration files.

-For example, :class:`~.jobs.screenshots.ScreenshotsJob` takes the video file, the desired number of screenshots and a list of specific screenshot timestamps.
-It uses :mod:`.utils.timestamp` and :mod:`.utils.video` to validate the specific timestamps, add more timestamps until the desired number of screenshots is reached and then runs :func:`.utils.screenshot.create`.
-The resulting screenshot paths are then made available via :class:`~.utils.signal.Signal`\ s which the UI can connect to.
+For example, :class:`~.jobs.screenshots.ScreenshotsJob` takes a video file, the desired number of screenshots and a list of specific timestamps.
+It uses :mod:`.utils.timestamp` and :mod:`.utils.video` to validate the specific timestamps and add more until the desired number of screenshots is reached and then loops over :func:`.utils.screenshot.create`.

-It's also possible to connect one job's output to another job's input.
-For example, :attr:`~.ScreenshotsJob.output` can be connected to :class:`~.ImageHostJob.upload` to upload screenshots as they are created.

-Commands
-^^^^^^^^

-Commands are specific to the TUI.
-They represent CLI subcommands and have only two very simple purposes:

-#.
-Specify one or more jobs to execute.
+The resulting screenshot paths are published via a :class:`~.utils.signal.Signal`.
+The UI uses that signal to display the paths of created screenshots as they appear.
+Other jobs can also connect to it, e.g.
+:class:`~.jobs.imghost.ImageHostJob` uploads screenshots as soon as they are ready.

+User Interface
+^^^^^^^^^^^^^^

+The UI manages jobs, which basically means starting them and then wait until they are finished.

+The UI also passes user input to jobs and displays output and errors from jobs.

-#.
-Translate CLI arguments and configuration file contents into arguments for
+For example, a :class:`subcommand <upsies.uis.tui.commands.CommandBase>` in the default UI specifies a list of jobs and translates CLI arguments and configuration file contents into arguments for those jobs.
-   those jobs.

 Trackers
 ^^^^^^^^